rlf-arlut/tmrg/doc/source/triplication.rst

      tmr_error : true

 There should be one section per module, each property/value pair sets a constrain.
-To load a configuration file, you have to specify its name as a comand line argument:
+To load a configuration file, you have to specify its name as a command line argument:

 .. code-block:: bash

     $ tmrg -c config.cfg [other_options]
     $ tmrg --config config.cfg [other_options]

 Applying constrains is also possible via command line arguments.
-This aproach is net very efective for constraining the whole project, but may be really handy in the initial phase.
-A posible constrains are shown bellow:
+This approach is net very effective for constraining the whole project, but may be really handy in the initial phase.
+A possible constrains are shown bellow:

 .. code-block:: bash